innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 #### Option 2: as a job running in Kubernetes

-If this collection is backed in a container image (e.g.: in the custom execution environment used in AAP), there is the possibility to run the configuration in a k8s job:
+If this collection is being used in a container image (e.g.: in the custom execution environment used in AAP), there is the possibility to run the configuration in a k8s job: